broadinstitute/seqr/xbrowse_server/user_docs/inheritance-methods.md

 These filters are described in detail below, but first a few notes about these methods.

 - These methods rely on the *affected status* of individuals.
-Individuals with an Unknown phenotype will not be considered - so if all individuals in a family are Unknown, they will simply return all variants.
+Individuals with an Unknown phenotype will not be taken into consideration for genotype filters.
+If all individuals in a family are Unknown, they will simply return all variants.

 - All methods assume complete penetrance